Skip to main content

 Incentives

-1. Credit for recycled content
+1. Credit for post-consumer recycled content

 Do you market containers, packaging, and/or printed matter made from recycled materials?
 You could get a 20% credit applied to your contribution if you meet or exceed the post-consumer recycled content thresholds.